endofzero/Minecraft-Sheller/README.md

 Without arguments, the script will resume the server screen.
-(If you want to close the screen without shutting down the server, use CTRL+A then press D to detatch the screen) o ./minecraft.sh status
+(If you want to close the screen without shutting down the server, use CTRL+A then press D to detatch the screen)
+##### ./minecraft.sh status
-            Tells you if the servers seems to be running, or not. o ./minecraft.sh start [force]
+Tells you if the servers seems to be running, or not.
+##### ./minecraft.sh start [force]
 Starts the server.
-If you know your server is not running, but the script believe it is, use the force option. o ./minecraft.sh stop [force]
+If you know your server is not running, but the script believe it is, use the force option.
+##### ./minecraft.sh stop [force]
 Self explainatory
-o ./minecraft.sh restart [warn]
+##### ./minecraft.sh restart [warn]
-            If the warn option is specified, it will display a warnning 30s & 10s before the restart happens. o ./minecraft.sh logs [clean]
+If the warn option is specified, it will display a warnning 30s & 10s before the restart happens.
+##### ./minecraft.sh logs [clean]
 Parses logs into several files, grouped into a folder named with the date of the logging.
 If the clean option is specified, it will move the older folders into the backup folder.
-            Again, this command should be issues before a server restart. o ./minecraft.sh backup [clean]
+Again, this command should be issues before a server restart.
+##### ./minecraft.sh backup [clean]
 Displays a message to the players if the server is online, stops the writing of chunks, create a dated archive and backs up the world folder.
-            If the clean option is specified, it will delete the older archives. o ./minecraft.sh cartography
+If the clean option is specified, it will delete the older archives.
+##### ./minecraft.sh cartography
 Displays a message to the players if the server is online, stops the writing of chunks, initiates c10t's cartography script.
-            I strongly recommend the MAPS_PATH to be a internet public folder. o ./minecraft.sh update
+I strongly recommend the MAPS_PATH to be a internet public folder.
+##### ./minecraft.sh update
 Stops the server if it is online, backs up the old binairies, downloads the last binaries from mincraft.net and restarts the server.

-    * Future updates :
+### Future updates :
-      Bugfixes ?
+* Bugfixes ?
-      Better log parsing, this one is realy primitive Anything you could think of.
+* Better log parsing, this one is realy primitive
+* Anything you could think of.

-Any advice on how to upgrade this script is very welcome.
+#### Any advice on how to upgrade this script is very welcome.